eleaunord/42-CPP01/README.md

 std::cout << ptr << std::endl;   // Outputs the memory address of a
 std::cout << &ref << std::endl;  // Outputs the memory address of a

 Function Arguments:
 - Both can be used to pass arguments to functions, allowing the function to modify the original variable.

+### Differences
+- Syntax

+- Initialization : pointers can be declared without initialization and later assigned to any address.
+It can be re-assigned to point to another variable VS references must be initialized at the time of declaration and cannot be made to refer to another variable after initialization.

+- Nullability : pointers can be assigned nullptr to indicate that it points to nothing.

+- Reference : cannot be NULL

+- Deferencing : pointers require explicit dereferencing using the * operator to access the value pointed to while references automatically dereferenced; no special syntax is needed to access the value.

+- Pointer arithmetic :
+int arr[3] = {10, 20, 30};
+int* ptr = arr;

+ptr++;  // Points to the next element in the array

+int& ref = arr[0];
+// ref++;  // This would increment the value at arr[0], not move the reference

+- Use cases :
+Pointer: Used when you need to:
+  - Manage dynamic memory (e.g., with new and delete).
+  - Implement data structures like linked lists, trees, etc.
+  - Use pointer arithmetic.
+  - Point to an array or a block of memory.
+Reference: Preferred when:
+    - You want to create an alias for a variable.
+    - You want to pass arguments to functions without copying them.
+    - You need to ensure that the reference always points to a valid object.

 ## Exercise 04: ifstream and ofstream